phanumat/Documentation/getting-started/first-smartapp.rst

    The behavior of the Simulator is known to have inconsistencies.
    If you are unable to see the correct device status, or unable to actuate the device, you may just be experiencing issues with the Simulator.

-   In that case, just skip ahead to the next section to install the SmartApp via the SmartThings mobile app.
+   In that case, just skip ahead to the next section to install the SmartApp via the PEA HiVE mobile app.

 ----